Some moral values just don't travel well. The attitudes of our society have changed, or the issue they addressed has become obsolete.

 - One war movie whose Aesops about the nature of war and politics that has also lasted long is Stanley Kubrick's 1957 war movie Paths of Glory with Kirk Douglas.

 - The message of peace and understanding in The Day the Earth Stood Still (1951) has aged pretty well, even withstanding a remake of questionable quality.

 - Few movies on the subject of the inherent madness of nuclear war have endured the way Kubrick's Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb has.

-- The 1936 Charlie Chaplin film Modern Times has been praised for being even more relevant today with its satire of big business and its portrayal of the plight of the unprivileged in modern society.
+- The 1936 Charlie Chaplin film Modern Times has been praised for being even more relevant today with its satire of big business, the proliferation of technology, and the plight of the unprivileged in modern society.

 - The climactic speech from The Great Dictator is just as relevant today as it was in 1940.
 Watch it for yourself.

 - Mr. Smith Goes to Washington portrayed Congress as morally bankrupt; full of bribery, deceit, and other underhanded techniques; absolutely unfriendly to newcomers; the movie being very cynical for the era (and especially for Frank Capra) despite having a happy ending.
 It seemed oddly pessimistic for its viewers at the time, but as the American government becomes more and more transparent, and more corruption scandals leak out with each passing year since Watergate (which wouldn't happen for another three decades), this film has reflected closer and closer to how Americans largely see Congress.
 Approval ratings for Congress are lower than ever now, and bipartisan faith in the U.S. president has plunged dramatically in the past two decades.